2023 – 2024 Board of Directors

-Jacquie Davison CPA, CA, HBA Board of Directors, Chair
+Jacquie Davison HBA, LLM, CPA CA, ICD.D Board Chair

-Jacquie Davison was first elected as a director in 2011 and has served as a member of the Audit Committee and Governance Committee and was Vice Chair of the Board.
+A member of the Libro Board since 2011, Jacquie has served as a member of the Audit Committee and Governance Committee and was Vice Chair.

 Jacquie earned an Honours Bachelor of Business Administration degree from the Richard Ivey School of Business at Western University.
-She received a Chartered Accountant designation in 1992, earned the Supervisory Officer’s Qualification and completed the Credit Union Institute of Canada Credit Union Director Achievement (CUDA) Program.
-She is a graduate of the Institute for Corporate Directors Program from Rotman School of Business and is currently completing a Masters in Business Law at Osgoode.
+She received a Chartered Accountant designation in 1992, earned the Supervisory Officer’s Qualification and completed the Credit Union Institute of Canada Credit Union Director Achievement (CUDA) program.
+She is a graduate of the Institute of Corporate Directors Program from Rotman School of Business and completed her Master’s in business law at Osgoode Hall Law School in 2020.

-Marycatharine Kusch CPA, CA, LPA Board of Directors, Vice Chair
+Marycatharine Kusch CPA, CA, LPA, ICD.D Board Vice Chair

-Marycatharine was re-elected to the Libro Board of Directors in 2018.
-During her 13 years of previous service, she served as a member of the Audit & Risk, Governance, Human Resources, and Loans Committees.
+Marycatharine has been involved in the Libro Board for over 15 years, serving as a member of the Audit & Risk, Governance, Human Resources, and Loans Committees.

 Subsequent to obtaining a Bachelor of Arts degree from Western University and a Bachelor of Commerce degree from the University of Windsor, Marycatharine received her Chartered Professional Accountant designation in 1989.
-She has completed the Credit Union Institute of Canada Credit Union Director Achievement (CUDA) program.
+She has completed the Canadian Credit Union Association Credit Union Director Achievement (CUDA) Program.

 Over the years, he has had leadership and supporting roles with a variety of organizations, including Rotary Club, Junior Farmers, Optimist Club of Watford, school council and his local church.
 Bryan has also volunteered extensively in his community, providing music at local events and seniors’ residences, as well as coaching soccer and serving as a hockey trainer.

-Christopher Mendes was first elected as a director in 2009 and has served as a member of the Human Resources Committee, Governance Committee, Recruitment Committee, Member and Community Relations Committee, and Governance Task Force.
-Chris is the co-founder of the Windsor Express professional basketball team.
+A director since 2009, Chris has served as a member of the Human Resources Committee, Governance Committee, Recruitment Committee, Member and Community Relations Committee, and Governance Task Force.
+He is the co-founder of the Windsor Express professional basketball team.
 He has also been involved with initiating and developing sales projects in new market territories of Mexico.

 Chris served as the Food and Beverage Chair of the Canadian Cancer Society Relay for Life South Shore and is a member of the Windsor Chamber of Commerce’s Agricultural Committee.
 He has been an Asia Pacific Global Export Forum Participant and volunteered as a judge in the Ontario Colleges Marketing Competition.